-There are so much to learn about trad climbing.
+There is so much to learn about trad climbing.
 This article only touched on the basic understanding of this style.
-The best way to learn is with experience.
+The best way to learn is through experience.
 There are so many things that we need to remember and understand.
 You do not have to memorize how to tie all the different knots.
 However, it is important to know as many as possible so that you have options to create solid anchors with the existing equipment or materials from your surrounding.
 Remember creating redundancy or backup system with safety in mind is good practice in rock climbing.

 I have been primarily climbing sport routes outdoor.
 I climbed a few trad routes which were set up by other experienced climbers.
 From my experience, the trad routes open up to more possibilities and more challenges that sport routes do not offer.
 The primary concern for me is the expense of all the trad gear.
 It gets expensive when you buy everything at once.
 I am slowly purchasing gear as I need them.
-I look forward to learn more and have more hands on experience with trad climbing on my next outdoor adventure.
+I look forward to learning more and have more hands-on experience with trad climbing on my next outdoor adventure.